AndrewMuraguri/RoboFriend/README.md

   -Using a json placeholder for the first time.
   -Introduction into 'fetch', 'this', 'constructer+super' in a real project example

-UPDATE(22.02.2023): The page is not loading the content.
+UPDATE(22.02.2023): The page is not loading the content regardless after the addition of the branch 'gh-pages' after deployment.
 I will look into this as soon as possible.
 There is a fork of the project from ZTM with a live website on how it looks if not yet resolved.